Canon EOS R1 Review

 Canon EOS R5 Mark II Pre-Continuous Shooting Example

-This feature is simple to use, with Enabled or Disabled the only options.
-Unlike the pre-shooting feature in the EOS R6 II, R7, and R10, the R1 and R5 II's pre-continuous shooting mode stores the individual image files, including RAW format if selected, to the card, eliminating the after capture delay and making image selection considerably easier.
+This feature is simple to use, with Enabled or Disabled as the only options.
+Unlike the pre-shooting feature in the EOS R6 II, R7, and R10, the R1 and R5 II's pre-continuous shooting mode stores the individual image files, including RAW format if selected, to the card, eliminating the after-capture delay and making image selection considerably easier.
 The half-press duration appears unlimited — I half-pressed the R5 II's shutter release for over 5 minutes.

 Canon EOS R1 Body Mechanical Shutter Closed